 - Consider online counseling.
 We all know professional counseling works, but having to book an appointment and then actually go to the clinic may seem overwhelming.
 You might be not in a good shape, and you might fear that by going there, you’ll embarrass yourself in front of strangers.
 Online counseling offers all benefits of traditional counseling without anxiety associated with going to see your therapist.
 This online counseling site can match you with one of 2000 licensed therapists in a matter of minutes.
 The trial is free, and if you don’t like your counselor, simply request another one.

 What not to do

-While new relationship will definitely help to get over the past quicker, it is not a healthy way of dealing with rejection.
-Not only this might be bad for you, you will be potentially hurting another person’s feelings.
+While a new relationship will definitely help to get over the past quicker, it is not a healthy way of dealing with rejection.
+Not only this might be bad for you, you will be potentially hurting other person’s feelings.
 Give yourself time.
 Don’t start a new relationship when you still have unfinished emotional business.